Search within:

 Standard

 Improper disclosure of sensitive data can cause personal and financial harm to students, faculty, and staff, and can cause severe reputational and/or legal damage to the university.
-It is for these reasons, that it is everyone’s responsibility to safeguard sensitive university data.
+For these reasons, it is everyone’s responsibility to safeguard sensitive university data.

 Some examples of sensitive data can include but may not be limited to: